-New York - The Equator Initiative announced yesterday the names of twenty-five local community groups to receive the Equator Prize 2012 in recognition of their outstanding contributions to sustainable development.
-Among the winners that were selected from 812 nominations submitted by communities in 113 countries across the developing world, was India’s Shashwat group, a grassroots initiative that was developed in response to the displacement of Koli Mahadeo, Thakarsand Katkaris tribal peoples by construction of the Dimbhe dam.
+New York — The Equator Initiative announced yesterday the names of twenty-five local community groups to receive the Equator Prize 2012 in recognition of their outstanding contributions to sustainable development.
+The winners were selected from 812 nominations submitted by communities in 113 countries across the developing world.

 The winners will be celebrated at a high level event during the Rio+20 UN Conference on Sustainable Development.
 They will receive a monetary award and participate in a ‘community summit’ that will run in parallel to the larger conference.

 “We wanted to make this a truly global award, so expanded eligibility to all countries receiving support from UNDP.
 The overwhelming response from 113 countries in 13 languages tells us there is a world of community-based innovation out there, and that demand for a better future transcends borders,” said UNDP Administrator Helen Clark.

 “These community efforts are heroic and inspiring.
 And that is what the Equator Prize is all about – shining a spotlight on the women and men on the front lines of sustainable development.
 At UNDP, we are so deeply proud of leading this initiative and giving communities a voice.”